 - Open Duplicate File Finder.

-- Choose the folders that you want to be scanned, or if you want it to scan the whole computer, just choose Scan Home Folder.
+- Add the folders that you want to scan, or if you want it to scan the whole Mac, just choose Home Folder.

 - After you will see the list with the needed duplicate zip file Mac.
 Here you can Auto Select all the duplicate zip files or go ahead and manually choose unneeded files.